TheRenegadeCoder/sample-programs-website/sources/languages/d/description.md

 That said, according to Wikipedia, D is still a pretty interesting language.
 As you can probably imagine, D is supposed to be an improvement on C++.
-Apparently, the designers weren’t a fan of the practical issues surrounding C++ (surprise, surprise!).
+Apparently, the designers werenâ€™t a fan of the practical issues surrounding C++ (surprise, surprise!).
 As a result, D includes features like design by contract, garbage collection, associative arrays, array slicing, and lazy evaluation.